freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 ---

-A way do display outlines around HTML elements.
+A way to display outlines around HTML elements.

 #### --answer--